- Apply

 Stanton said their paper examined how implementation science can better advance health equity through explicitly addressing power in intervention implementation processes.

 “Our conceptual framework articulates three forms of power: discursive power (the power to create health narratives); epistemic power (the power to assert one’s knowledge as integral to a collective set of beliefs); and material power (the power to distribute resources).
-We described how intentionally directing these forms of power into the hands of marginalized communities may be key to combatting health inequities.”
+We described how intentionally directing these forms of power into the hands of marginalized communities may be key to combating health inequities.”

 Stanton says she would have preferred an in-person conference to experience the excitement of meeting with potential collaborators.
 “However, virtual conference presentations have the potential for much broader audience reach.
 More than 225 dissemination and implementation scientists attended my presentations live, and recordings of the Zoom presentation will be available to conference attendees.
 Also, conference attendees still exchanged ideas through Zoom chat boxes, email and social media.”